KZPS: 92-And-A-Half & Power Station Z92.5 (1975–1987)

-Classic Rock (1987-present)
+Classic Rock (1987–present)

 The year 1987 was a hard one for Top 40/CHR in the Dallas-Fort Worth area, as two of the four CHR stations flipped to new formats.
 KZPS flipped to classic hits in February, and its nearby successor KTKS flipped to Smooth Jazz later that September.
 That left KHYI as the only mainstream Top 40 station in the metroplex, while KEGL continued its success of being a rock-based Top 40 format, but gradually died down by the late 1980s.
 However, AC station KVIL-FM also gained major success with a small mix of CHR as well, making it more dominant in the market.

 KZPS's classic hits format gradually transitioned to classic rock, and added the syndicated John Boy and Billy morning show in 1995.
 The station imaging switched to "Ninety Two Five KZPS, the Classic Rock station".
 John Boy and Billy were later replaced by local hosts Sam "Bo" Roberts and "Long" Jim White ("Bo and Jim") in mornings.

 Evergreen Media bought the station from Bonneville International in 1997.
 Evergreen was later acquired by Clear Channel Communications, a forerunner of iHeartMedia.
-Through the years, notable disk jockeys included Sam "Bo" Roberts and "Long" Jim White (still hosting the weekday morning show), Jay Philpot (middays, later in Baltimore), Jon Dillon (afternoon drive, until his release in 2012), Stubie Doak (nights), Pamela Steele (middays), Ed Budanauro (”Enerjazz” host from 1987 to 1989), Benn McGregor ("McGregor" - 1982–86 writer/producer, co-host of "Morning Drive" with Andy Barber 1984–1985), Jerry Vigil (middays, production director), Pete Thomson (afternoons), John Shomby (program director), and Paul Donovan (evenings).
+Through the years, notable disk jockeys included Sam "Bo" Roberts and "Long" Jim White (Jim White retired in 2022 and Bo Roberts released in 2025), Jay Philpot (middays, later in Baltimore), Jon Dillon (afternoon drive, until his release in 2012), Stubie Doak (nights), Pamela Steele (middays), Ed Budanauro ("Enerjazz" host from 1987 to 1989), Benn McGregor ("McGregor" - 1982–86 writer/producer, co-host of "Morning Drive" with Andy Barber 1984–1985), Jerry Vigil (middays, production director), Pete Thomson (afternoons), John Shomby (program director), and Paul Donovan (evenings).

 On April 23, 2007, KZPS rebranded itself as "Lone Star 92.5", and adopted a Texas-themed classic rock/country rock hybrid format that was previously heard on 92.5-HD2.
 About a year later, KZPS changed back to its previous classic rock format, keeping the "Lone Star 92.5" branding.

+iHeartMedia terminated Sam "Bo" Roberts' contract on October 7, 2025 as part of nationwide layoffs.

 KZPS-HD2

 Since KZPS rebranded as "Lone Star 92.5", the classic rock format was briefly heard on 92.5-HD2.
 In April 2008, when KZPS returned to classic rock, 92.5-HD2 switched to an adult album alternative format branded as "The Music Summit" (previously on KDMX-HD2).

-As of October 2013, it was simulcasting from iHeartRadio's "World Class Rock" network utilizing the same format as before.
+In October 2013, it was simulcasting from iHeartRadio's "World Class Rock" network utilizing the same format as before.
 Since April 2015, it was renamed to "The iHeart Current" and a month later, renamed again as "iHeart Eclectic".
 The AAA station in May 2018 rebranded as "Eclectic Rock".

 Since mid-2019, the Eclectic Rock feed was discontinued on KZPS-HD2, leaving the digital subchannel with no programming replacement.

 KZPS's HD2 signal did resume programming for a brief period, but ceased programming once again by October 2021.